-Deadlines to apply for individual research projects: Wednesday, February 15, 2017 at 5:00pm for spring.
 Requests for funding events may be submitted at any time.
-There are limited funds available for the 2016-2017 academic year.
 Please visit the Student Grants Database to apply, search on keyword “Cohen”.

-Funding for research may support such items as travel to archives or other research sites; acquisition of inaccessible books, microfilms, or other materials (with the understanding that such materials will ultimately be offered to Sterling or another library within the university); or other legitimate research expenses.
+Funding for research may support such items as travel* to archives or other research sites; acquisition of inaccessible books, microfilms, or other materials (with the understanding that such materials will ultimately be offered to Sterling or another library within the university); or other legitimate research expenses.
 Individual awards range from $200 to $1,000.
 All Yale undergraduates are eligible to apply.
-There are two application cycles for research grants; applications are due October 24, 2016 or February 10, 2017.
+There are two application cycles for research grants – see deadlines above.